If you’re on the London Underground with loads of luggage, you are in the wrong. Never forget that.

 3. Do not attempt to get on the tube as the doors are closing

 It’s bad enough when people do it when they’re carefree with a simple handbag, but backpack and suitcase owners are a clear mistake.
-I’ve seen people get caught, deserving no pity but disgust.
+I’ve seen people get caught in the doors, deserving no pity but disgust.
 Us tubers, we’re not mad, we’re just disappointed.

 4. Be ready for your stop